-Andrew Orr and Bryan Chaffin join host Kelly Guimont to discuss the latest video about Harry Potter: Wizards Unite, and the Lazy Guide to Backing Up Data.
+Andrew Orr and Bryan Chaffin join host Kelly Guimont to talk about the state of Apple’s AR “glasses” and the new wave of HomeKit hardware.

 macOS Catalina will bring with it a lot of changes, one of which is that a lotof older apps and related hardware won’t work.
 Dave and John answer your questions and share your tips about how to navigate these waters ahead of time… to avoid surprises.
 In addition, your archives are only as good as the method and medium you use.
 It’s time to talk about data safety and reliability.
 Plus, your other questions need answers, and that’s what happens here on Mac Geek Gab: everyone learns at least five new things!

 Br.
 Guy Consolmagno earned his Bachelor’s and Master’s degrees in Planetary Science from MIT and his Ph.D. in Planetary Science from the University of Arizona.
 He’s been at the Vatican Observatory since 1993 and is currently the director there where his research explores connections between meteorites, asteroids, and the evolution of small solar system bodies.
 Br.
 Guy has co-authored two astronomy books as well as popular books such as Would you Baptize and Extraterrestrial?”
 He is a Jesuit Brother.